Burford, Burford & surrounding area

 Wi fi available.
 One Small Pet Welcome.
 Children are welcome*.
 Cot available but NO High Chair - sorry*.
 Starter pack of logs supplied.
 On street parking (quiet street).
 Can we ask you please DO NOT park on the grass at the front of the property.

 * We would like to bring to your attention that the cottage is suitable only for four people.
 As there is a third bedroom, accessed via a very steep staircase, customers can choose between either having two double beds, or one double and two singles.
-If customers would like to use an extra bed (e.g.2 doubles and 1 single bed) then this is fine, but please note there will be an additional charge of £40 for this extra single bed to be made up.
+If customers would like to use an extra bed (e.g.2 doubles and 1 single bed) then this is fine, but please note there will be an additional charge of £40 for each extra single bed to be made up.

 Burford is possibly one of the most famous of the Cotswolds' locations.
 With its medieval bridge, old stone houses and attractive Tudor and Georgian frontages, Burford is justifiably one of the most picturesque towns in England.
 Often referred to as the 'Gateway to the Cotswolds', the town was originally a fortified Anglo-Saxon ford which later grew to be an important regional crossroads and wealthy wool town.